derek-knox/Notes/Advanced React Patterns.md

 ```

 - Since the `children` prop (sometimes used as `render`) is implied, its value can instead be placed directly as a child (like the example above).
 This is preferred to placing the function as the value to a `children` or `render` property.
+- The *Prop Getters* pattern is useful with Render Props to enable multiple functions to be called for the same action (as opposed to getting overridden).
+For example an `onClick` could be used internally to the component but also for the user of the component.